rosapietroiusti/attr-hs/README.md

 In ```settings.py```, choose between:

-1) Calculating indoor WBGT temperature from daily maximum temperature, daily mean pressure and daily mean specific humidity, using the NEWT algorithm
+1) Calculating indoor WBGT temperature from daily maximum temperature, daily mean pressure and daily mean specific humidity, using the NEWT algorithm.
 Set ```flags['method'] = 'calculate' ```

-2) Calculating present-day and pre-industrial return periods of WBGT thresholds from GCM data using empirical percentiles Set ```flags['method'] = 'empirical_percentile' ``` or ```fixed threshold```
+2) Calculating present-day and pre-industrial return periods of WBGT thresholds from GCM data using empirical percentiles.
+Set ```flags['method'] = 'empirical_percentile' ``` or ```fixed threshold```

-3)  Calculating present-day and pre-industrial return periods of WBGT thresholds from reanalysis data using shift fit method Set ```flags['method'] = 'shift_fit' ```
+3)  Calculating present-day and pre-industrial return periods of WBGT thresholds from reanalysis data using shift fit method.
+Set ```flags['method'] = 'shift_fit' ```

 Set other flags and settings in ```settings.py``` and ```main.py``` according to your analysis needs.